FaizanMulla730/FaizanMulla730/README.md

 - 👋 Hi, I’m @FaizanMulla730.
-- 👀 I’m interested in Data Science and Machine Learning.
+- 👀 I’m interested in Software Development, Data Science, and Machine Learning.
-- I like to code in Java, C++ and Python.
+- I like to code in Java, C++, and Python.
 - 🌱 I’m currently pursuing my Master's in Computer Science Engineering at Cornell University, New York U.S.A.
-- 💞️ I’m looking for full-time SWE roles.
+- 💞️ I’m looking for full-time SWE/ Data Analyst roles.
 - 📫 How to reach me :

 <!---